unyt-org/datex-core-js-legacy/docs/manual/03 Pointers.md

 ### Async effects

 Effect callbacks cannot be `async` functions.
-To handle async operations, you can always call an async function from inside the effect callback:
+If you need to handle async operations, you can instead call an async function from inside the effect callback:

 ```ts